Quasicrystalline Analogue of the Haldane Model: Implementation for Cold Atoms

 \section{Implementation for Cold Atoms}

-Having motivated our Hamiltonian in the previous section, we now demonstrate how it could be realised in a cold-atom experiment.
+We interrupt the analysis of our model to detail how it may be realised in a cold-atom setting.
+This section is self-contained, and not required for understanding the model; readers not interested in this experimental implementation may skip to Sec. \ref{Sec:PlaneWave}.
+We emphasise again that other experimental realisations, for example in twisted Moiré materials, may be possible.

 Our strategy will be to use two-photon Raman transitions to generate the required momentum shifts and couplings between spin states, which in general may be any two angular momentum states.
 (In the 2D materials setting~\cite{Wu2019}, the role of spin is provided by the layer index.)
 For simplicity of presentation, we consider an atomic species with a ground level with angular momentum $1/2$, with states denoted $\{|g,\uparrow\rangle,|g,\downarrow\rangle\}$, and an excited level also of angular momentum $1/2$, with states $\{|e,\uparrow\rangle,|e,\downarrow\rangle\}$.
 Possible atomic species include $^{171}\text{Yb}$ or $^{199}\text{Hg}$ \cite{Cooper_Optical_2011a}.
 We imagine that the spin-degeneracy is lifted, for example due to the Zeeman shift from an applied magnetic field, resulting in splitting of both the ground and excited levels by an energy $\delta$.